AKHstudio/akh_file_sync/README.md

 A library created by AKHStudio for developing add-ons for Minecraft Bedrock Edition.

-Detailed command documentation is available on the GitHub Wiki.
+Detailed command documentation is available on the GitHub Pages.

 [View Documentation](https://akhstudio.github.io/akh_file_sync/)